 I created my first eggbot in 2015, that was one of my first Arduino based projects and at that time it was extremely challenging for me.
 I got it working at least kind of, it wasn’t super precise and the construction was crappy.
 But I was and still am proud of this project because at that time without fancy tools like 3D printer or laser cutter I was able to build a working machine, using DIY methods and basic hand tools.
 That’s a great example of my journey in making stuff, looking back at where I was in 2015 and at where I am now (writing this in 2020 during the quarantine) it’s crazy to see how much I improved my skills and knowledge.

 This version of eggbot (or CNC egg painter, or egg painting machine) finally works as I wanted my first version to work.
 Initial idea was to use 28BYJ48 stepper motors but because of high imprecision and play on the shaft, it wasn’t as precise as I wanted to so I redesigned the whole project to get it working with popular NEMA 17.
 To control everything I used Arduino UNO and A4988 stepper drivers.
 If you don’t have a laser cutter or a 3D printer you can still make this project!
-On my Tindie store you can buy those parts made by me and that way support my work 🙂
+Here you can buy plywood and 3D printed parts manufactured in my workshop:

 Below you can download all STL and DXF files to print on a 3D printer and cut on a laser cutter.
 There are two versions of all files, for Nema 17 and 28BYJ48.
 I don’t recommend using 28BYJ48 because as you can see in my video it’s not precise enough.
 Nema 17 works great and even though it’s slightly more expensive I think it’s worth it.
 If you want solid CAD files or .F3D file you can find that on my Patreon.